Public Garden Leadership Fellows Program

 TIMELINE: Upon acceptance, program directors work with students to develop a course of study and identify an action project.
 Students enroll in courses during the fall and spring semesters and complete the action project over the summer months.

 TRAVEL: Students and directors travel, as a group, during the year to experience and learn from public gardens.

 INDEPENDENT STUDY: Independent Graduate Study with Cornell Botanic Gardens’ staff provides the option for each PGL student to work one-on-one with a Cornell Botanic Gardens staff member on a one semester project.

 MENTORING : Each PGL student is also matched to a leader in the public garden field who serves as that student’s mentor, counseling him or her on the action project, public garden issues, and career development.

 Students are selected for the program based on their demonstrated dedication to the public garden field, their work and life experiences, leadership qualities, and academic excellence.
 An undergraduate degree is required.
-Applications must be submitted by February 1.
+Applications must be submitted by February 1 through Cornell's Graduate School.
 Successful candidates are notified of their entry into the program by early April.

 Get to know current and past fellows in our program here.